skip to main content

 The map view shows where these points are in space.
 As we perform more shots at different tidal heights, we will begin to fill out the path of the grounding line migration upstream and downstream.
 We will get a time lapse of the position versus time, which has never before been achieved."

-Map created by Caltech student Soyeon Park using satellite InSAR data, showing the grounding-line region at Constellation Inlet.
-The GLASS DAS cable, PEG shot location, and the grounding-line positions inferred from high- and low-tide seismic reflections are overlaid.
+Map created by Caltech student Soyeon Park using repeat-pass satellite InSAR data from of at Constellation Inlet using data from the TerraSAR-X satellite.
+Colored fringes represent displacement of the floating ice shelf driven by ocean tides (approximately 1.5 cm per contour).
+The stippled line indicates estimates of the grounding line at different time in the tidal cycle.
+The GLASS DAS cable, PEG shot location, and the grounding-line positions inferred from seismic reflections at high- and low-tide are overlaid.

 Thatcher Chamberlin - GPR Results